shahanakattil/MS-900-Lab-Content/Module-4-M365-Security-and-Compliance.md

 ### Task 1: Discover Apps with Microsoft Defender for Cloud Apps

-Microsoft Cloud App Security is a multimode Cloud Access Security Broker (CASB).
+Microsoft Cloud App Security is a multi-mode Cloud Access Security Broker (CASB).
 It provides rich visibility, control over data travel, and sophisticated analytics to identify and combat cyber threats across all your cloud services.

 1. In the **admin center**, from the **App launcher** click on **All apps** and in the search bar search for **Security**, from Open context menu click on **Open in new tab**.